Working together for a safer, healthier, drug-free community

 Weakley County Prevention Coalition Staff

 Courtney Echols, WCPC Program Director: Courtney, a Jackson TN native, graduated from the University of Tennessee at Martin in 2014 with a Bachelors of Science in Sociology.
-She has served as the Weakley County Prevention Coalition Program Coordinator since 2015.
+She served as the Weakley County Prevention Coalition Program Coordinator from 2015-2018 before assuming the role of director.
 Her top priorities within the coalition are overseeing the Weakley County Youth Coalition as well as youth functions and events.
 She is also a certified Responsible Beverage Service instructor and graduate of CADCA Academy.
 She lives in Martin with her husband and two children and serves on a variety of civic and volunteer groups.
-With a passion for serving others, Courtney is dedicated to making our community a safer place
+With a passion for serving others, Courtney is dedicated to making our community a safer place.

 Tkaira Davis, WCPC Program Coordinator: Tkaira Davis is from Union City, TN and a graduate from the University of Tennessee at Chattanooga in 2018 with a Bachelor of Science in Child & Family Studies.
 She has been the Program Coordinator with the Weakley County Prevention Coalition since 2018.
 Her top priorities within the coalition are overseeing the Weakley County YouthCoalition as well as youth functions and events.
 She is very family oriented and loves engaging with the youth in her community.
 She is always looking for ways to get involved within the community.
 Tkaira is committed to providing services and resources to anyone in need.